hydro-project/rust-container-howto/README.md

 You might argue that packaging a zip file and pushing it to an object store like S3 or GCS would accomplish the same thing for the Hydro project’s purposes, and you might be right.
 Once you start thinking through what it would take to actually implement that process end-to-end across a wide variety of runtimes, however, you’ll find that you’re backing into a lot of the same stuff that containers will already give you.

-Building containers is kind of a pain in the neck, but I hope that this document and its accompanying artifacts will make that process a little easier.

 ## How does Docker work?

 In order for what I’m about to describe to be less mysterious, it’s important to understand some basics about how container construction works.
 You can skip this section if you’re already familiar with Docker.

 Docker builds container **images**.
-Container images are just filesystems, packaged in a particular way that allows for reuse and extension.
+Container images are just filesystems, packaged in a particular way that allows for reuse and extension, with some additional metadata attached.
 Images consist of **layers**, each of which is a read-only filesystem image that’s transparently overlaid on top of all the layers below it.
-Since every image is constructed of layers, the author of a container image can re-use the layers that someone else wrote in the past through the use of a base image.
+Since every image is constructed of layers, the author of a container image can re-use the layers that someone else wrote in the past through the use of a **base image**.
 When Docker constructs a layer, it also constructs a content-based hash of that layer, which makes it possible to cache layers that have already been built.

 This layering principle extends to runtime as well.
 When a container runs, it adds one additional read-write layer to the top of its image’s read-only stack of layers, and runs a program (called the container’s **entrypoint**) in the resulting read-write filesystem.
+When the container is deleted, that read-write filesystem is deleted along with it.

+A container's entrypoint and its children run in their own namespace, which isolates them from the rest of the processes running on the host system.
+The container's access to the host's resources (CPU, memory, devices, etc) can be controlled via cgroups.

-A container image is defined in a `Dockerfile`.
+A container image is defined in a **`Dockerfile`**.
 This file consists of a collection of steps, each of which will create a new layer.
 It can also define the container’s entrypoint, although you can also specify a custom entrypoint at runtime.
+We'll look at `Dockerfile`s in much more detail in a moment.

 In order for someone to run a Docker image, they need a copy of its constituent layers.
 When you build a container image on your local system, you’ve now got that image’s layers, and the image is immediately runnable by your Docker installation.
-If you want to share that image with someone else, or run it somewhere else, you need to send a copy of its layers there.
+If you want to run that image on another system, you need to send that system a copy of the image's layers.
 This is where **registries** come in.
-You can think of a registry like a git repository, except for filesystem layers instead of software revisions.

 A registry is just a collection of images, each of which has a name and (optionally) a tag that differentiates it from other versions with the same name.
+Each image also keeps track of the content-based hashes of each of its layers.
 You send images to a registry by pushing them, and retrieve images from a registry by pulling them.
-In this sense, it's very similar to both git repositories and package registries like `crates.io`.
+In this sense, it's very similar to both git repositories and package registries like `crates.io`; it's just synchronizing layers instead of code revisions or crates.

 The most popular registry by far is [DockerHub](https://hub.docker.com/).
 Every major cloud provider also has their own private registry solutions: AWS has [Elastic Container Registry](https://aws.amazon.com/ecr/), GCP has [Google Cloud Container Registry](https://cloud.google.com/container-registry), and Azure has [Azure Container Registry](https://azure.microsoft.com/en-us/products/container-registry).
 GitHub also provides both public and private registries via [GitHub Packages](https://github.com/features/packages).

 ## How Do I Containerize My Rust Program?

-To containerize your Rust program, we’ll want to build a Dockerfile for it.
-This repo contains a couple examples of how to build a Docker image containing a "hello world" Rust program.
+To containerize your Rust program, we’ll want to build a `Dockerfile` for it.
+This repo contains a couple examples of how to build a Docker image containing an example "hello world" Rust program (created with `cargo new my-project`).
 We'll look at each of these examples in turn.

 The example project can be found in [`my-project/`](/tree/main/my-project).
 That project contains a few `Dockerfile`s, in [`my-project/dockerfiles`](/tree/main/my-project/dockerfiles).
 These `Dockerfile`s all accomplish the same thing -- they build a container that will run the `my-project` binary -- but they do so in different ways.